Utah Valley Marathon Frequently Asked Questions

 Are wheelchairs and handcycles allowed?

-Due to safety concerns wheelchairs, handcycles & footbikes are no longer allowed in the full marathon route.
-We have however opened a new wheelchair/handcycle division in the half marathon.
+Due to safety concerns wheelchairs & handcycles are no longer allowed in the full marathon.
+There is a wheelchair/handcycle division in the half marathon.
 We have added prize money to this new handcycle/wheelchair division.
-Learn more about handcycle/wheelchair awards in the new half marathon division
+Learn more about handcycle/wheelchair awards in the half marathon division.

 Are the miles marked?

 Yes.
 We will have signs at each mile.

 What parts of Utah County does the marathon go through?

 The marathon goes through Provo Canyon, past Bridal Veil Falls, a small part of Orem near the mouth of the canyon, and beautiful downtown Provo.
 See the marathon map for more information.

 Is there a place I can drop off my sweats during the marathon?

 Yes.
 At the starting line a truck will take items back to the finish.
 We highly recommend you put your items in a bag with your race number on it.
 This will help sort your items at the finish area.
 Clothing dropped at any other point along the course will be considered a donation to charity.

 Where is packet pick-up, and when?